-The element has user settings 60VTS V and 60VTS I. A VT is considered to have failed where the voltage exceeds 60VTS V while the current is below 60VTS I for a time greater than 60VTS Delay.
+The element has user settings 60VTS V and 60VTS I. A VT is considered to have failed where the NPS or ZPS voltage exceeds 60VTS V while the NPS or ZPS current is below 60VTS I for a time greater than 60VTS Delay.